MaaGF1/logdog/docs/README.en.md

 ## 5. How it works

-1. Log parsing: `LogMonitor` reads new lines from `maa.log`.
-It looks for patterns like `[pipeline_data.name=NodeName] | enter`.
+1. **Log Parsing**: The C++ core reads `maa.log` in real-time, extracting nodes via regex patterns like `[pipeline_data.name=NodeName] | enter`.
-2. State activation: If a detected node matches a `StartNode` in `[States]`, a new `WatchdogState` is activated and timing begins.
+2. **State Transition**:
+    * The system maintains a single "Current Node" pointer.
+    * When a new node is detected, the system checks if it is a valid "Next Hop" from the current node (based on configured rules).
+    * If matched, the system updates the "Current Node" and resets the timer.
-3. Transition/completion:
+3. **Timeout Mechanism**:
-    * If the target node appears within the time limit, the rule is marked as Completed (or moves to the next step).
+    * Upon entering a new node, the system calculates the **shortest** timeout among all possible outgoing paths.
-    * If the time limit has passed, a Timeout event is triggered.
+    * If no valid transition occurs within this time limit, a `Timeout` event is triggered.
-4. Notification: Based on `NotifyWhen` settings, `WatchdogNotifier` sends alerts to configured platforms.
+4. **Notification**: The Python layer receives events from C++ and sends alerts to configured platforms based on `NotifyWhen` settings.